Yingyao Hu: Career

 Hu was an assistant professor in the Department of Economics at the University of Texas at Austin between 2003 and 2007.
 He joined the Department of Economics at the Johns Hopkins University as an assistant professor in 2007, got promoted to be an associate professor in 2011, and a full professor in 2015.
-Starting from 2019, Hu has served as the Chair of in the Department of Economics at the Johns Hopkins University.
+Starting in 2019, Hu has served as the chair of the Department of Economics at Johns Hopkins University.

-Hu is a Research Fellow at IZA (2008 – present), a Fellow of the Journal of Econometrics (2013 – present), and a Fellow of the Global Labor Organization (2020 – present).
+Hu is a research fellow at IZA (2008–present), a Fellow of the Journal of Econometrics (2013 – present), and a Fellow of the Global Labor Organization (2020–present).

 Research contributions

 Hu has contributed to the literature in micro-econometrics, empirical industrial organization, labor economics, and macroeconomics.

 Micro-econometrics

 Hu studied identification and estimation of microeconomic models with mis-measured variables or unobserved heterogeneity, or more generally, "latent variables."
 He proposed an innovative approach to show that models with latent variables can be nonparametrically identified and estimated given that the latent variable has two measurements and a binary indicator that is correlated with it.
 This approach, now known in the literature as the "eigen-decomposition method", is applicable regardless the latent variable is discrete or continuous.
 Specifically, if the latent variable is discrete, the identification involves eigenvalue-eigenvector decomposition of a matrix constructed by the data; if the latent variable is continuous, it involves eigenfunction decomposition of a linear operator again constructed by the data.
 The method has been widely used in both structural economic models (e.g., auctions, games, dynamic models) and reduced form models.

 In addition to measurement error models, Hu has also worked on other important topics in econometrics such as completeness of a function and panel data models with fixed effects or unobserved covariates.
 His work on latent variables is summarized in the manuscript "The Econometrics of Unobservables – Latent Variable and Measurement Error Models and Their Applications in Empirical Industrial Organization and Labor Economics".